ReykiAS/Tugas1/README.md

 ### Response

-- `200 Ok`  The product has been successfully restore
+- `200 Ok`  The product has been successfully restore.

 ```json
 HTTP/1.1 200 OK